SoongGuanLeong/data_pipelines_batch_stream_vector/1-batch/scripts/15_enable_apicurio.md

 - new column should appear in the registry
 ![2nd_version](2nd_version.png)
 ![schema_change](schema_change.png)
-- even if we drop the column afterwards, registry still remembers it as version 2 history
+- even if we drop the column afterwards, registry still remembers it as v2 history